A swap shop is a local place where residents can exchange used items that are in good working condition.

 Creating a "lending library" offers residents access to tools and other useful items that they might need occasionally or for a specific purpose, but would otherwise be burdensome for them to own and store, and would likely sit idle for long periods of time.

 Encouraging people to borrow rather than buy these items not only reduces waste, but also saves money.
-See below for a list of commonly available items.
+See Additional Resources below for a list of commonly available items.

 The Department of Environmental Protection (MassDEP) encourages your town or city to implement local reuse and repair programs, and offers financial assistance in support of them, including: